-Controlling the territory from Tombstone, Arizona to the Animas Valley of New Mexico, they operated undaunted until Marshal Virgil Earp began to come down on them when he was elected.
-This, of course, led to the Gunfight at the O.K.
-Corral on October 26, 1881 where Wyatt, Morgan and Virgil Earp, along with Doc Holliday fought against Tom and Frank McLaury, Billy and Ike Clanton, and Billy Claiborne.
+Controlling the territory from Tombstone, Arizona, to the Animas Valley of New Mexico, they operated undaunted until Marshal Virgil Earp began to come down on them when he was elected.
+This led to the Gunfight at the O.K.
+Corral on October 26, 1881, where Wyatt, Morgan, Virgil Earp, and Doc Holliday fought against Tom and Frank McLaury, Billy and Ike Clanton, and Billy Claiborne.

 The main members of the gang were:

 Phineas Fray “Phin” Clanton

 William “Curly Bill” Brocius

 Other members, friends, and allies of the Cowboy Faction:

 Florentino “Indian Charlie” Cruz

 Frank C. Stillwell